xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/typeconstraintdatamodel/$constructor$.md

-Constructs a new instance of the `TypeConstraintDataModel` class
+Constructs a TypeConstraintDataModel from XML element data.

 ## Signature